amrvac/amrvac/doc/par.md

 Negative pressure or density caused by the numerical approximations can make the code crash.
 For HD and MHD modules this can be monitored or even cured by the handle_small_values subroutines in each substep of iteration.
-The control parameters small_density, small_pressure, small_temperature play a role here: they can be set to small positive values but not negative values, while their default is 0.
-If small_temperature is positive, small_pressure is overwritten by the product of small_rho and small_temperature.
-If check_small_values is set to .true., an additional check for small values will be triggered in phys_get_pthermal.
-NOTE: If small values are detected then a crash will occur regardless of whether any other positivity fixes are enabled.
-If fix_small_values is set to .true., small values are actually treated or fixed in subroutines such as phys_to_primitive, phys_to_conserved and source terms like resistive terms in MHD.
+The control parameters `small_density, small_pressure, small_temperature` play a role here: they can be set to small positive values but not negative values, while their default is 0.
+If `small_temperature` is positive, `small_pressure` is overwritten by the product of `small_pressure` and `small_temperature`.
+If `check_small_values` is set to .true., additional check for small values will be triggered in phys_to_primitive, phys_to_conserved, and source terms such as resistive terms in MHD.

-The actual treatment is determined by the small_values_method parameter: Its default value 'error' causes a full stop in the handle_small_values subroutine in the physics modules.
-In this way, you can use it for debugging purposes, to spot from where the actual negative pressure and unphysical value gets introduced during which call.
-If the compilation is in debug mode and trace_small_value=T, then the error message shows the path of execution as number of lines of subroutines so that you know when the small values are encountered in the execution sqeuence.
+The actual treatment involves the _small_values_method_ parameter: Its default value 'error' causes a full stop in the handle_small_values subroutine in the physics modules.
+In this way, you can use it for debugging purposes, to spot from where the actual negative pressure and unphysical value gets introduced.
 If it is somehow unavoidable in your simulations, then you may rerun with a recovery process turned on as follows.
-When small_values_method='replace', the parameters small_pressure, small_density are used to replace any unphysical value and set momentum to be 0, as encoded in `mod_small_values.t`.
-When you select small_values_method='average', any unphysical value is replaced by averaging from a user-controlled environment about the faulty cells.
+When _small_values_method='replace'_, the parameters small_pressure, small_density are used to replace any unphysical value and set momentum to be 0, as encoded in `mod_small_values.t`.
+When you select _small_values_method='average'_, any unphysical value is replaced by averaging from a user-controlled environment about the faulty cells.
-The width of this environment in cells is set by the integer small_values_daverage.
+The width of this environment is set by the integer _small_values_daverage_.
-The parameter small_values_fix_iw is an array, containing a logical for each variable.
-It has a length nw.
-It can be used to make sure that a certain variable is not adjusted by the small_values_method.
-The default is true for all the variables.
-If the user sets it to false for a given variable, that variable will not be adjusted by the small_values_method.
-The first elements are the logicals for the conservative variables in their standard order.
-As an example: if the user would like to adjust the pressure and density but not the momentum in a 2D MHD simulation, then small_values_fix_iw has to be set to T, F, F, T, T, T.

 ### Special process {#par_process}
 User controlled special process can be added to